-Key Financial Systems Audit - The main area for internal audit work is the Corporate Services Department which has responsibility for the Council's fundamental financial systems, which are the key to the running of the Council.
+Key Financial Systems Audit - The main area for internal audit work is the reviews of Derby City Council's fundamental financial systems, which are the key to the running of the organisation.
 Hence the majority of audits planned in the department are reviews of the central control elements and associated risks of the fundamental financial systems.
-External Audit will review the work on the fundamental financial systems to assist them when determining their opinion on the Council's annual accounts.
-The Plan covers the Council's key financial systems including the Main Accounting System, Fixed Assets, Creditors, Debtors, Payroll, Treasury Management, NNDR, Council Tax, Housing Benefit and Cash Receipting.
+External Audit will review the work on the fundamental financial systems to assist them when determining their opinion on Derby City Council's annual accounts.
+The Plan covers the key financial systems including the Main Accounting System, Budgetary Control, Reconciliations, Asset Management, Creditors, Debtors and, Payroll.
 The consequences of these system processes going wrong could lead to service failure and wasted resources.

 Systems / Risk Based Audits - The auditor's prime role is to review the internal control system and report upon the adequacy of controls.
 An organisation's overall internal control system is the product of all of those systems and processes that the organisation has created to deliver its business objectives, both financial and non-financial.
-It follows that one of the main ways that auditors will form a view on the overall control system is by carrying out reviews of the component systems and processes.
+It follows that one of the main ways that auditors will form a view on the overall control system is by carrying outreviews of the component systems and processes.
 These are commonly known as systems-based audits.
 They enable auditors to: